 One of the main planks of TikTok culture is responding to challenges, such as the stair step challenge, where participants dance up a set of stairs in elaborate ways.
 Some of these are set by TikTok itself, some by brands, musicians and media celebrities, and some just naturally generated by the community itself.

 Pets doing daft things is another popular theme on TikTok, as are cosplay, stunts, lip synching to comedy routines, and playing out famous TV/film scenes.
 Whatever the subject, though, the videos here range from highly professional, to cute and adorable, to annoying and cringe-inducing.
 All (young) human life is here, basically.

 Right now, TikTok's not really an appropriate place for sharing visual work such as art, design, 3D modelling or even animation; that's a little too "serious" for the presiding culture, which is why we haven't included it on our list of best social media platforms for artists and designers.
 That said, social media cultures change quickly, so we're certainly not ruling it out in the near future; watch this space...

 While Instagram, Twitter and Facebook are all about getting likes, follows and friends, TikTok's app is still largely about the actual content.

 You do follow people, and some of the most popular accounts have eye-popping numbers of followers.
-(The record is currently held by Loren Gray, who has 33.2 million at time of writing).
+(Apart from TikTok itself, the record is currently held by Loren Gray, who has 34.8 million at time of writing).
 But it’s not really about that.

 Most creators simply want to be on TikTok to make funny clips to share with friends, and the wider world, in that order.
 And others are just there to watch (as on YouTube, you don’t have to upload anything in order to enjoy people’s clips).